levibotelho/levibotelho.github.io/_posts/2013-05-01-reference-windows-assembly.markdown

 title: Reference the Windows Assembly in a C# Project
 category: Development
 tags: [windows, assembly]
+description: Referencing the Windows 8 "Windows" assembly in a C# project isn't as simple as you might think.
+Learn how its done.
 comments: true
 share: true
 redirect_from: "/reference-windows-assembly/"